 Chapelle Beauregard Villeneuve les Avignon Villeneuve les Avignon Villeneuve les Avignon

 Katrina is killed by Gessler's men and they were trying to erase the tracks.
 The picture on the right with the fire is in Villeneuve les Avignon and called Porte rouge street, next to the Chartreuse well.

 Episode The Handmaiden 24

-link: As far as we know the interior of this abbey has not been a location.
+link: As far as we know, the interior of this abbey of Frigolet has not been a Crossbow location.

-Frigolet is only filmed for the exterior in the background and the paths around.
+old church: 'Saint Michel de Frigolet.'
+As far as we know, Frigolet is only filmed for the exterior in the background (and the paths around).

 Eglise Sainte Anne (in Boulbon town)

 This one was not easy to find.
 I found it by coincidence while looking for the porch Loriol, Horst covered his tracks (you see it below).
 This little square was around the corner.

 The left building became a bibliotheque and it's pretty tightly plastered, modernization can't be stopped.
 I think the character has disappearedis out of the left building (2017).

 The doors are still the same.
 Below the photo in between Crossbow and 2016, without the plastered (left) wall.
 Much better.